4RGUS/zeller-rn-challenge/README.md

 This project is a simple **React Native Expo** application built as part of a coding challenge.

 It allows users to **select a user role** and displays a **list of users** based on the selected role.
+It also allows to search user by their name.

 ---